Manavpatel2915/project2/README.md

 # first-demo-project
-first demo project git and github class
+This is a first dmeo for git and github class.